 The ACG will provide up to \$750 for the first year of undergraduate study and up to \$1,300 for the second year of undergraduate study to full-time students who meet all eligibility requirements.
 The National Science & Mathematics Access to Retain Talent Grant (National SMART Grant) The National SMART Grant is one of the two new grant programs.
 It is available during the third and fourth years of undergraduate study to full-time students who are eligible for the Federal Pell Grant and who are majoring in physical, life, or computer sciences, mathematics, technology, or engineering or in a foreign language determined critical to national security.
-The student must also have maintained a cumulative grade point average (GPA) of at least 3.0 in coursework required for the major.
+The student must also have maintained a cumulative grade point average (GPA) of at least 3.0 in their eligible program.
 This grant is in addition to the student's Federal Pell Grant award.
 What are the Eligibility Requirements?

-To receive the National SMART Grant each academic year, a student must: Be a U.S. citizen Be a Federal Pell Grant recipient Be enrolled full-time in a degree program Be enrolled in a four-year degree-granting institution Major in physical, life, or computer science, engineering, mathematics, technology, or a critical foreign language Have at least a cumulative 3.0 GPA on a 4.0 scale in the coursework required for the student's program of study How Much Can A Student Receive?
+To receive the National SMART Grant each academic year, a student must: - Be a U.S. citizen (beginning in January 2009 eligible noncitizens can receive a grant if all other requirements are met.) - Be a Federal Pell Grant recipient - Be enrolled full-time in a degree program (half-time eligibility begins January 1, 2009) - Be enrolled in a four-year degree-granting institution - Major in physical, life, or computer science, engineering, mathematics, technology, or a critical foreign language - Have at least a cumulative 3.0 GPA on a 4.0 scale in the student's elibible program. - Be enrolled in at least one course required for the student's eligible major.
+How Much Can A Student Receive?